ProteGO-Safe/specs/ENGLISH.md

-## Short description of the project in English
+## Short English overview of the application

+TBD